Mohamad-AbouAli/MRIBrainTumorDataset/README.md

 ## 📌 Summary

 This study presents a comprehensive approach to enhancing MRI brain tumor classification by integrating real-life scenario simulation and augmentation techniques.
 The authors evaluated pre-trained deep learning models on a primary brain cancer MRI dataset ("BT-MRI" dataset), achieving high performance metrics.
-However, when tested on synthetic datasets (Challenging dataset) that mimic real-world complexities, the models' performance dropped significantly, highlighting the need for improved generalization.
+However, when tested on synthetic datasets (Challenging datasets) that mimic real-world complexities, the models' performance dropped significantly, highlighting the need for improved generalization.

 ---